Bader123457/badrblogs/README.md

 ## Problems Faced
 Two main problems were faced building this project:
-- At the beginning of working on this project I was facing very huge issues with pushing my commits, I had to use AI for that.
+- At the beginning of working on this project I was facing very huge issues with pushing my commits.
 - Faced a lot of difficulty implementing OpenAI API into my module, was able to overcome this problem but took a lot of time and hard work.

 ## Tech Stack